 12 Volunteers, 36 total hours volunteered

-17 volunteers from the Cal Poly Women’s Soccer Team ventured out to Santa Margarita Lake on a cold morning in February to remove e old wood planks from 10 park picnic tables and rebuild nine of them.
-The only reason they weren’t able to get to 10 is we ran out of wood!
+12 volunteers from the Cal Poly Women’s Soccer Team came out to Santa Margarita Lake for the second year in a row to demolish and rebuild picnic tables.
+We were boated out across the lake to locations that cannot be driven to, and the team broke down old picnic tables and built 10 new ones.
 The team seemed to have a lot of fun (especially when tearing wood apart and using the power tools!) and displayed great teamwork.